facusapienza21/Fermat-distance/README.md

 However, if you are working in Ubuntu (or any similar distribution) you can install the Fermat package running the following command in a terminal

-`'python3 setup.py build && sudo python3 setup.py install'`
+`python3 setup.py build && sudo python3 setup.py install`

 If you are working in Anaconda, then:
 ...